-In the past few years, the”one size fits all“-thinking concerning data stores has been questioned by both, Science and web companies, which has lead to the emergence of a great variety of alternative databases.
-The movement as well as the new datastores is commonly subsumed under the term NoSQL.
+In the past few years, the”one size fits all“-thinking concerning data stores has been questioned by both, Science and web companies, which has to lead to the emergence of a great variety of alternative databases.
+The movement as well as the new datastores are commonly subsumed under the term NoSQL.

 No schema required: Data can be inserted in a NoSQL database without first defining a rigid database schema.
 As a corollary, the format of the data being inserted can be changed at any time, without application disruption.
 This provides immense application flexibility, which ultimately delivers substantial business flexibility.